erfanhamdi/ME700/assignment_1_warmup/README.md

 <div align="center">
 <img src="figs/1_dof_problem.png" width="200" height="150">
 </div>
-2. Biforcation Problem (Nonlinear finite element methods, Wriggers, 2008):
+2. Bifurcation Problem (Nonlinear finite element methods, Wriggers, 2008):

 * Given the spiral spring constant `c = 1`, the length of the bar `l = 1` and the force `F = 1.5`, find the value of `phi` for which the system is in equilibrium.
 <div align="center">